 Issue #2: As the temporary specification established by ICANN provides for many of the benefits currently provided by privacy or proxy protected registrations to registrants, it is expected that the market for such services will start to shrink.
 The RT is however unable to assess the exact impact of GDPR data redaction requirements on privacy services at this time.

-Issue #3: The RT currently sees no urgency or need to delay the implementation of the accreditation program due to the GDPR.
+Issue #3: The RT is currently not aware of any need to delay the implementation of the accreditation program due to the GDPR.

 Issue #4: The recommendation suggests using a mix of incentives and sanctions to encourage and enforce this policy once implemented.
 The IRT should be encouraged to also discuss incentives, as the current focus of the program seems to solely rely on sanctions.